mindee/mindee-api-ruby/docs/getting_started.md

+---
+title: Ruby Getting Started
+---
-This guide will help you get started with the Mindee Ruby  OCR SDK to easily extract data from your documents.
+This guide will help you get the most out of the Mindee Ruby client library to easily extract data from your documents.

-The Ruby client supports [Invoice](https://developers.mindee.com/docs/ruby-invoice-ocr), [receipt](https://developers.mindee.com/docs/ruby-receipt-ocr),  [passport](https://developers.mindee.com/docs/ruby-passport-ocr),  OCR APIs and [custom-built API](https://developers.mindee.com/docs/ruby-api-builder) from the API Builder.

-You can view the source code on [GitHub](https://github.com/mindee/mindee-api-ruby).

 ## Installation